Le Tumulus des Mousseaux

 Plus d'information :

-The tumulus is composed of an almost 180 m² quadrilateral cairn, a imposing stone structure.
+The tumulus consists of an almost 180 m² quadrilateral cairn, a imposing stone structure.
 It is surrounded by three dry-stone walls arranged in terraces.
 Inside, the cairn houses two transepted megalithic burials with square lateral chambers crossing a corridor that opens to the southeast façade.
-The southern corridor gives access to four rooms, while the northern one serves two.
+The southern corridor provides access to four chambers, while the northern one serves two.

 A bit of History